newbill08/project-build-whats-cooking/notes.md

 # Project Requirements:

-- [ ]   Your app must be an HTML/CSS/JS frontend that accesses data from a public API or from your own API built using json-server and a db.json file.
+- [ X ]   Your app must be an HTML/CSS/JS frontend that accesses data from a public API or from your own API built using json-server and a db.json file.
 - [ ]   Your API or db.json should return a collection of at least 5 objects with each object having at least 3 attributes.
 - [ ]   Single HTML file
 - [ ]   2 DISTINCT event listeners